Where to Tailgate and Watch Football in Las Vegas

 Off the Strip

 Crazy Horse 3 is just steps away from Allegiant Stadium, making the gentlemen's club an enticing tailgate spot.
-During home and away games, fans can take advantage of free entry, happy hour pricing, and half-priced cocktails.
-Fox Sports Radio will host giveaways while broadcasting live on site during home games.
+Locals and Raiders ticket holders can take advantage of free entry and half-off beer and cocktails on game day.
+Fox Sports Radio will host giveaways while broadcasting live on-site during home games.

 How to book: Call 702-673-1700 to inquire about VIP upgrades and parking opportunities for those attending the game in person.

-How to book: Come early to score a table.
+How to book: Go online to book a daybed or cabana.